open-telemetry/opentelemetry-specification/specification/overview.md

   practically sufficient probability by being made as 8 randomly generated bytes.
 When passed to a child Span this identifier becomes the parent span id for the child **Span**.
-- **TraceOptions** represents the options for a trace.
+- **TraceFlags** represents the options for a trace.
 It is represented as 1 byte (bitmap).
   - Sampling bit -  Bit to represent whether trace is sampled or not (mask `0x1`).